ScopeAI/slate/source/index.html.md

 * `prev`.
 The corresponding URL is the link to the previous page.
 * `last`.
 The corresponding URL is the link to the last page.

 Note that when this header is not set, there is only one page, the first page, of results.
+You may specify how many records you want to recieve with the `per_page` parameter.

 # Tickets